-- 1. This furnace is designed for use only in conventional up flow systems and must deliver heated air to a supply (warm air) plenum - never to ductwork.
-The warm air supply from this furnace must never be connected to the cold-air return inlet of a central primary furnace, as a possibility exists of components of the central furnace overheating and causing the central furnace to operate other than as intended. - 2.
-Installation of this unit must be performed by a qualified installer familiar with solid-fuel systems - 3.
-This furnace must be connected to a minimum 6" listed Type HT (high temperature) appliance type chimney or a code-complying tile-lined masonry chimney.
+1. This furnace is designed for use only in conventional upflow systems, and must deliver heated air to a supply (warm air) plenum, never to ductwork.
+The warm air supply from this furnace must never be connected to the cold-air return inlet of a central primary furnace, as a possibility exists of components of the central furnace overheating and causing the central furnace to operate other than as intended.
+Do not use as freestanding radiant heater.

+- 2. Installation of this unit must be performed by a qualified installer familiar with solid-fuel systems. - 3.
+This furnace must be connected to a minimum 6" listed Type HT (high temperature) appliancetype chimney, or a code-complying tile-lined masonry chimney.
 Connection to a chimney flue serving another appliance is prohibited. - 4.
-A barometric regulator/damper may be used in the chimney connector (smoke pipe leading to chimney flue) and must be set to maintain no more than .06" water column updraft (DAKA barometric regulator #283 with adjustable settings available at extra cost.) - 5.
-Installation of this furnace in mobile homes or garages is prohibited. - 6.
-This furnace must be installed on a non-combustible floor surface such as concrete or 3/8" asbestos millboard.
-This surface must extend at least 16" in front and 8" to side of DAKA furnace, under the chimney connector and at least 2" to each side of connector.
-Clearances to combustible surfaces are:
+A barometric regulator/damper must be used in the chimney connector (smoke pipe leading to chimney flue) and must be set to maintain no more than .06" water column updraft (DAKA barometric regulator #283 with adjustable settings available at extra cost through your DAKA dealer or online @ www.dakacorp.com / Energy Division or by calling Toll-free 1-800-884-3252).

+5. Installation of this furnace in mobile homes or garages is prohibited.

+6. This furnace must be installed on a non-combustible floor surface such as solid concrete or 3/8" non-combustible floor protector board.
+This surface must extend at least 16" in front and 8" to both sides of the furnace and also extend at least 2" out from the sides of the chimney connector.
+See Fig. 3 for ductwork clearances and Fig. 4 for wall clearances.

+Clearance to combustible surfaces are as follows: